What You Should Remember When Looking for a Job Abroad

 We instantly ignore 99% of international applications because we don't have time to teach our Legal team how to sponsor a visa.
 When you state the exact visa you qualify for and show that we already have a legal office where you live, you move from being a "Compliance Problem" to an "Easy Move."

 You aren't moving just because you want a better lifestyle; you are moving because the target city doesn't have enough people with your special knowledge, and that shortage is hurting the company's sales.
+ManpowerGroup's 2025 Talent Shortage Survey found that 76% of employers worldwide struggle to fill skilled roles.
+In countries like Germany, that number reaches 86%.
+When your skills fill one of those gaps, the cost of sponsoring you is easier to justify than leaving the position open for another quarter.
 You must present yourself as an "Expert" who is solving a local business problem.
-By focusing on a very narrow skill that is hard to find locally, the high cost of hiring you looks like a good deal compared to leaving the job open.
+By focusing on a narrow, specific skill that is hard to find locally, the high cost of hiring you looks like a good deal compared to leaving the job open.

 Every day a high-level job stays open, the company loses money.
 If you can prove you are the "Unicorn Candidate" (the rare person) we have been looking for, the Hiring Manager will fight with Finance to approve your moving costs.